jackc/pgx/README.md

 (so even using a strict with value and null fields would simply be a matter of changing transcoders).

+### Logging

+Pgx defines the pgx.Logger interface.
+A value that satisfies this interface used as part of ConnectionOptions or ConnectionPoolOptions to enable logging of pgx activities.

 ## Testing

 Pgx supports multiple connection and authentication types.
 Setting up a test